+Lib Dems claim to have defeated SNP in final general election constituency count

-Lib Dems claim to have defeated SNP in final General Election constituency count
+Lib Dems claim to have defeated SNP in final general election constituency count in Inverness

-The count is still ongoing however it is expected Lib Dem Angus MacDonald will be declared MP after the SNP also conceded.
+Party says it has won Inverness seat after two recounts and SNP concedes

 Support truly